The LeadersIn Maritime Law

 Marine Terminal Accidents

-Many different factors can contribute to an accident at a marine terminal.
+Many different factors can contribute to a traffic accident at a marine terminal:

 • Driving obstacles